 The flexibility of Sponsored Jobs

 We know that hiring needs change all the time.
 That’s why you’re free to pause, resume or update your job post whenever you need to.

 Click the Actions button at the right-hand side of a job card to edit your sponsoring settings.

 In certain hiring situations, you might not need to sponsor your job to attract enough quality candidates.
 However, if you need to hire fast or you’re hiring a hard-to-fill position, paying to post your job can make a huge difference.

 Here are a few questions to ask yourself when deciding whether or not to sponsor a job:

 - How soon do I need to hire?
 If you need to make a hire ASAP, sponsoring can help you get more quality applicants in less time.

 - How competitive is the hiring market?
 Posting a job for certain hard-to-fill positions (like nurses or engineers) can really benefit from the better visibility you can get from sponsoring your job.

 - Does location impact hiring?
-You’re more likely to see quality applicants with a Sponsored Job if you’re hiring in a location with smaller pools of talent.
+You’re more likely to see quality applicants with a Sponsored Job if you’re hiring in a location with a smaller pool of talent or if there are a large amount of companies in your area vying for that talent.

 - Are you struggling to fill a job?
 In general, if you have a good job description and title but you’re still having a hard time hiring, sponsoring your job can give your job post enough visibility to attract great candidates.